konstantin-hatvan/traceability-tool/docs/technical/arc42/01_introduction-and-goals.md

 Project Tracey (short: Tracey) is a software to generate tracelinks between structured requirements and source code.
 Requirements are documented in markdown files and can be linked to source code by using annotations.
-Tracey focuses on utilizing a lightweight, scalable and extensible workflow.
+Tracey focuses on utilizing a lightweight and extensible workflow.

 ## Requirements Overview